San279/train-object-detect-FOMO-esp32/Readme.md

 ![alt text](/Images_for_readme/object_detection_tab..PNG)
   <br/> <br/>  <br/> <br/>
 ## Training
   1. Label each images into classes.
-Keep in mind that non square images will be crop off during this process, which is why I've used 96X96 image dimension.
+Keep in mind that images with non equal dimension will be crop off during this process, which is why I've equal image dimension.
      <br/> <br/>
-<strong> - Images with non equal dimension 320 X 240. </strong> <br/>
+<strong> - Images with non equal dimension 320 X 240, notice the black shade on each sides of the image indicates that the shaded part will be crop off.</strong>
+ <br/> <br/>
    ![alt text](/Images_for_readme/label_320.PNG)
     <br/> <br/>
-   <strong>- Images with equal dimension 96 X 96. </strong><br/>
+   <strong>- Images with equal dimension 96 X 96. </strong>
+  <br/> <br/>
    ![alt text](/Images_for_readme/label_96.PNG)
 <br/> <br/> <br/>
  3. After labeling all images, navigate to Impulse design on the left and click on Create impulse.
 This will take you to a page where you can choose the size of the input model and resizing mode.
 FOMO reccomends the size of the model should be in multiple of 8.
 The higher the input size, the slower the network for inferencing.
 But higher size has advantage of detecting multiple objects if it's presented in the frame.
 Experiment with this feature as you will, as a demonstration of process we will be traning two models with different input sizes, 46X46(half the dimension of the dataset) and 96X96(equal to dataset's dimension) to showcase it's difference in accuracy and speed.<br/> <br/> <br/> <br/>